-The Sutro has goggle level coverage with a throw back style.
+THE LAB The Sutro has goggle level coverage with a throwback style.
 Frames are made from Oakley’s lightweight O-Matter plastic, which has put up with some heavy abuse during our testing.
 The nose pads are made with grippy unobtanium, which increases grip when wet from perspiration.
-Eye coverage is absolutely maxed with a wrap around design that delivers a completely clear field of vision with tons of protection from flying debris and wind.
+Eye coverage is absolutely maxed with a wrap-around design that delivers a completely clear field of vision with tons of protection from flying debris and wind.
 A small aluminum strut supports the middle of the frame but is not visible when the shades are on.

-When I first saw the Sutro, I was a bit skeptical that such a large frame would be superior to some of the smaller shades we have been using this year.
-However after just one ride my mind was changed.
+THE RIDE When I first saw the Oakley Sutro, I was a bit skeptical that such a large frame would be superior to some of the smaller shades we have been using this year.
+However, after just one ride my mind was changed.
 Once you start riding, the Sutro fades into the background, allowing full vision and no blind spots or lens borders to lose focus on.

 The Wolf’s Last Word

-Without a doubt the Sutro glasses will be staying in Nico’s helmet bag for regular use.
+Without a doubt, the Sutro glasses will be staying in Nico’s helmet bag for regular use.
 Coverage is on par with a full google while offering better airflow and less weight.
-Oakley’s low light Prizm lens is probably the best light lens out right now.
+The Oakley Sutro low light Prizm lens is probably the best light lens out right now.
 We’ve yet to find a pair of glasses that ride this well in darker, wooded or dusk scenarios.
 The crispness and clarity offered in low light conditions absolutely win us over, even if we have to look like an enduro Ned Flanders while doing so.

 Want to win some free schwag?
 Leave a comment and vote up the most thoughtful comments and each month we’ll pick a winner.
 The person with the smartest and most helpful replies will earn some sweet new gear.
 Join the Pack